-The purpose of this study is to monitor dogs for the development of neuropathic pain after SCI, and to test medication effects and inter-observer agreement of a technique to quantify neuropathic pain.
+Diagnosing and managing neuropathic pain in dogs with spinal cord injury (SCI).
+The purpose of this study to monitor dogs for the development of neuropathic pain after SCI, and to test medication effects and inter-observer agreement of a technique to quantify neuropathic pain.
 We will correlate these results with force plate data from dogs at the same visit.

-Purpose: In both dogs and people with Chiari malformation/syringomyelia (CM/SM), there is a high documented incidence of hyperesthesia (lowered pain threshold).
-The purpose of this study to validate the use of a sensory threshold test, von Frey anesthesiometry (VFA), for use in dogs withCM/SM.
+Evaluation of sensory dysfunction in Cavalier King Charles Spaniels with and without Chiari malformation/syringomyelia. -- The purpose of this study to validate the use of a sensory threshold test, von Frey anesthesiometry (VFA), for use in dogs withCM/SM.
 First we must determine what constitutes a normal response using VFA in Cavalier King Charles Spaniels (CKCS), then we will compare that response to what is seen in CKCS with CM/SM.

 Correlation of plasma levels of a potential biomarker (CK-18) with diarrhea in dogs with mast cell tumor treated receiving toceranib (Palladia). -- The purpose of this pilot study is to determine if plasma CK18 levels can be used as a biomarker that can predict GI side effects in dogs receiving toceranib.